Vargriym/nextjs-food-delivery-application/README.md

 ## If I had more time I would change this

-- Add payments with Stripe Checkout
+- Add payments with Stripe/Paypal Checkout
-- Customized integrations like delivery tracking and maps.
+- Customized integrations like delivery tracking and maps

 ## Features
 - Effortlessly order mouthwatering waffles